 if __name__ == "__main__":

-= argparse.ArgumentParser(description="Prints a statistical overview of numerical data read in through a text file.")
+p = argparse.ArgumentParser(description="Prints a statistical overview of numerical data read in through a text file.")

-p = p.parse_args()
+args = p.parse_args()

-= input("Enter the Path to the File:")
+filename = input("Enter the Path to the File:")

-filename with open(filename) as f:
+with open(filename) as f:

-= [int(x) for x in f.read().split()]
+numbers = [int(x) for x in f.read().split()]

-= np.array(numbers)
+numbers_np = np.array(numbers)

 print_fxn(numbers_np)

-= plt.hist(numbers_np)
+_ = plt.hist(numbers_np)

 _ = plt.xlabel("Range")